Get a temporary movement permit

 - Road testing of vehicles by vehicle examiners as defined in the Road Traffic (Vehicles) Act 2012.

 Temporary movement permits are only valid for 48 hours from the nominated start time.
+The temporary movement permit can be modified up to the start time of the permit.

 Any conditions or limitations of use that have been endorsed on the permit by the issuing officer must be complied with.